:: about ::

-"Bears" made me miss Disney's animatronic Country Bear Jamboree that debuted 1971...
+"Bears" made me think of Disney's animatronic Country Bear Jamboree that debuted 1971...

 i'm interested in attending the Stanford University Pow Wow this year for the 1st time, because i'm part native american + learning about my ancestry to connect mod*tot + pass on to our future generations. so i googled + got a wake up call about the native Gold Rush genocide on websites of Stanford, Museum of California, California Missions, PBS...

 California Native American History + Stanford University

 "California Indians had been here for more than 10,000 years before the Gold Rush.

 They encountered successive waves of explorers, colonizers, and immigrants, including Spanish missionaries, Mexican and Californio rancheros, Russian hunters, and American trappers, traders and farmers." museumca.org/goldrush/fever

 Spaniards set up Mission System to control land, ports and natives

 "In their missionary zeal, the priests set out to subjugate the Indian people by exploiting their labor, and changing their traditional culture.
 Disease, abuse, and the destruction of their environment spelled disaster.
 In the 1st 10 years of the mission system, over 16,000 Indians were baptized and over 9,000 of those died."
 Museum of California

 1769 1st automobile designed as steam trolly History_of_the_automobile

 "By 1817, the mortality rate among the mission Indians had risen to nearly 90%."
 Museum of California